-Costa Rica Orchids, Flowers, and Hummingbirds at Bosque de Paz Private Nature Reserve Bosque de Paz Rain / Cloud Forest Lodge & Biological Reserve in Costa Rica Costa Rican Monkey, Mammal in the Jungle
+Costa Rica Orchids, Flowers, and Hummingbirds at Bosque de Paz Private Nature Reserve Bosque de Paz Rain / Cloud Forest Lodge & Biological Reserve in Costa Rica

 About the Biological, Ecological Private Reserve of Bosque de Paz, Costa Rica - Ecotourism, Research, Conservation, Education is our Mission